DavidMercier/PopIn/doc/getting_started.rst

    :scale: 30 %
    :align: center

-   *Plot of the load-displacement curve after loading of data.*
+   *Plot of the load-displacement curves after loading of data.*

 Links
 #######